mkenney/DatatableJs/README.md

         // A single field containing the data to filter on
         fields: 'id'

-        // A single comparison method, may be one of:
+        // One or more comparison functions.
+May be any of:
         //     '>'
         //     '>='
         //     '<'